fabston/Telegram-Airdrop-Bot/README.md

 I have also published a similar bot for Discord.
 You can find it [here](https://github.com/fabston/Discord-Airdrop-Bot).

 ### 👨‍💻 Custom work
-If you are interested in me hosting and/or customising the bot for you, feel free to reach out to me on Telegram [@fabston](https://t.me/fabston).
+If you are interested in me hosting and/or customising the bot for you, feel free to reach out to me on Telegram [@fabston](https://t.me/fabston). _Please do not DM me if you are having issue setting up the bot.
+Instead open an [issue](https://github.com/fabston/Telegram-Airdrop-Bot/issues/new/choose)!_

 ## Features
-- Check if a correct ERC-20 address has been provided
+- Check if the wallet length is correct
 - Set a max cap
 - Each wallet address can only be submitted once
 - Users can change their wallet address after submission